 </person>

-For example, Shoptet uses attributes for image captions:
+Example: Shoptet uses attributes for image descriptions:

 Attributes in product feeds